CalfCrusher/RobinHood/README.md

 * Fuzzing for CRLF
 * Client-side Prototype Pollution to XSS
 * Search for hidden params on php endpoints
+* Try out-of-band interactions on SSRF urls

+and so on..

 ### Usage